thomassorensen2650/node-red-contrib-mqtt-sparkplug-plus/readme.md

 # MQTT Sparkplug implementation for Node-Red

-MQTT-Sparkplug-Plus is a set of Node-Red nodes, that will enable Node-Red to act as a [Sparkplug B complient](https://s3.amazonaws.com/ignition-modules/Current/Sparkplug+Specification.pdf) EoN Node.
+MQTT-Sparkplug-Plus is a set of Node-Red nodes, that will enable Node-Red to communicate with client over MQTT using the sparkplug b protocol. the package contains the followings nodes:

+## mqtt sparkplug device
+The *mqtt sparkplug device * act as a [Sparkplug B complient](https://s3.amazonaws.com/ignition-modules/Current/Sparkplug+Specification.pdf) EoN Node.

-The client will connect to an MQTT broker (server) and act as an MQTT Edge of Network (EoN) Node.
+The node will connect to an MQTT broker (server) and act as an MQTT Edge of Network (EoN) Node.
 The client current handles the following messages:

 * NBIRTH
 * DBIRTH